v43ky/ShortiumPoppyLite/README.md

 - Search for and enable YouTube Data API v3.
 -
 ## **Set Up OAuth Consent Screen💨**
-- In the left-side menu, click on OAuth Consent Screen.
+- In the left-side menu, click on the OAuth Consent Screen.
 - Select External as the user type and click Create.
 - Customize your app name and enter:
-- Your Google account email as the User Support Email.
+- Your Google account email is the User Support Email.
 - Your personal email in the Developer Contact Information.
 - (Optional) Skip adding additional details like icons or addresses.